Ketamine Addiction and Recovery Facts

 Signs and Symptoms of Addiction

-- Ketamine is taken in amounts that exceed or for lengths of time greater than originally intended.
+- Ketamine is taken in amounts that exceed or for lengths of time greater than originally intended

-- Inability to quit or cut back on ketamine use.
+- Inability to quit or cut back on ketamine use

-- Spending an inordinate amount of time getting and using ketamine, as well as recovering from its adverse effects.
+- Spending an inordinate amount of time getting and using ketamine, as well as recovering from its adverse effects

-- Strong cravings to use ketamine.
+- Having strong cravings to use ketamine

-- Persistent ketamine use resulting in home, work, or school ramifications.
+- Persistent ketamine use resulting in home, work, or school ramifications

-- Continuous ketamine use regardless of interpersonal or social difficulties exacerbated or caused by the drug.
+- Continuous ketamine use regardless of interpersonal or social difficulties exacerbated or caused by the drug

-- Reduced involvement in occupational, social, or recreational activities.
+- Reduced involvement in occupational, social, or recreational activities

-- Repeated ketamine use in dangerous situations, such as driving a car.
+- Repeated ketamine use in dangerous situations, such as driving a car

-- Continued ketamine use in spite of mental and physical problems worsened or caused by the substance.
+- Continued ketamine use in spite of mental and physical problems worsened or caused by the substance

-- Tolerance: more ketamine is needed to “get high” and the same amount of ketamine elicits a diminished effect or intoxication.
+- Tolerance: more ketamine is needed to “get high” and the same amount of ketamine elicits a diminished effect or intoxication

 An individual must exhibit at least 2 of the above symptoms within a 1-year period to be diagnosed with an addiction to ketamine.8